Cold Sausage Sandwiches

 I used a basic sliced white bread in the sandwich but that is naturally your own preference.
 Traditionally this is what is normally done and the same goes for bacon sandwiches.

 This type of bread is good for retaining any sauces you may use, but you can of course also use brown bread or a nice sourdough if you prefer.

-This is simple comfort food but a great way to start the day as a snack when you have some cold bangers in the fridge.
+This is simple comfort food but a great way to start the day.
+Perfect when you have some cold bangers in the fridge (if you have not munched away at them already!).

 How to make a cold sausage sandwich